-- ‘Works’, including literary works (books, magazine articles, etc), dramatic works (theatre and dance), music, artistic works (paintings, drawings, photographs, etc); and
+- ‘Works’, including literary works (books, magazine articles, etc), dramatic works (theatre and dance), music and artistic works (paintings, drawings, photographs, etc).

-- ‘Subject matter other than works’ which includes films, sound recordings and broadcasts.
+- ‘Subject matter other than works’ which includes sound recordings, films, broadcasts and published editions of works.

 While many of these categories seem obvious, some of the things that they include might surprise you.
 Copyright can cover items you may not ordinarily think of, like databases, computer software and costumes.
 If you are unsure if something is protected by copyright, it’s usually best to assume it is.

-Our information on material protected by copyright: Material protected by copyright provides a more comprehensive look at copyright protected content.
+Our information on material protected by copyright provides a more comprehensive look at copyright protected content.